WHO HAS TO LIST PROPERTY?

 if they own these types:

 Personal Property - is property that is not permanently affixed to real property.
-Such items to be listed by residential taxpayers are non-tagged motor vehicles, mobile homes, boats, boat motors and aircrafts.
+Such items to be listed by residential taxpayers are non-tagged motor vehicles, trailers with multi-year plates, vehicles with IRP plates, vehicles with 3-month plates, mobile homes, boats, boat motors and aircrafts.
 Business personal property to be listed by businesses includes all property used in connection with the production of income which has not been classified as real property.

 Real Property - is land and also buildings, structures, improvements, and permanent fixtures thereon, and all the rights and privileges belonging or in any wise appertaining thereto.
 Taxable real property shall be listed in the name of the January 1st owner, and it shall be the owner’s duty to list it.
 However, in Randolph County, the County Commissioners have adopted a permanent listing system whereby all real property is listed automatically for the taxpayers once a deed is recorded with the Register of Deeds office.
 Any changes made to building must be reported during the listing period.
-The tax bill is always generated for the January 1st owner of the real property.
+The tax bill is always generated for the January 1st owner of the real property and/or any of the aforementioned personal property.

 WHEN DO I LIST?